 And the Winner Is…When it comes to getting your education at a reasonable price, Coursera takes the prize.
 Not only are the monthly subscription rates for courses cheaper than Udacity, but Coursera also offers financial aid and scholarship options.

-So, Which Is the Best for You?The bottom line: it all depends on your needs.
-Even though Coursera won in more categories, it might not be the best option for you.
+So, Which Is the Best for You?The key consideration is determined by your needs.
+While Coursera emerged as the victor in numerous categories, it may not align as the optimal choice for you.
 If you want an industry-recognized Nanodegree in a very specific tech field, Udacity is the clear choice.
 The site may not have as many courses as Coursera, but, due to its level of specialization, the programs it does offer are incredibly good.
 That said, if you want a university degree or a certification outside the tech field, look into Coursera.
 Take a look at the table below for a quick summary of Coursera vs. Udacity.